MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 ## Creating the NetAdapter interface for the PDP context/EPS bearer

-Before establishing a data session, MBBCx will instruct the client driver to create a NETADAPTER object, and it will be used by MbbCx to represent the network interface for the data session activated.
+Before establishing a data session, MBBCx will instruct the client driver to create a NETADAPTER object, and it will be used by MBBCx to represent the network interface for the data session activated.
 This is accomplished by MBBCx calling into the client driver's [*EvtMbbDeviceCreateAdapter*](evt-mbb-device-create-adapter.md) callback function.

-In the implementation of the *EvtMbbDeviceCreateAdapter* callback function, the MbbCx client driver must first perform the same tasks required for creating a NETADAPTER object as any NetAdapterCx client driver.
+In the implementation of the *EvtMbbDeviceCreateAdapter* callback function, the MBBCx client driver must first perform the same tasks required for creating a NETADAPTER object as any NetAdapterCx client driver.
 Additionally, it must also perform the following additional tasks:

 1. Call [**MbbAdapterInitialize**](mbbadapterinitialize.md) on the NETADAPTER object created by [*NetAdapterCreate*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadaptercreate).